Medford School Board

 We are a high quality teaching and learning organization dedicated to preparing all students to graduate with a sound educational foundation, ready to succeed in post-secondary education, and to be contributing community members.

-1. Extend student learning beyond proficiency by encouraging every child to attain mastery.
+1. Extend student learning beyond proficiency by encouraging ALL students to attain mastery of all Oregon State Academic Standards.

 We want our students not only to meet academic standards, but also to grow beyond minimum levels of proficiency.

-We expect Special Education and ELL students to thrive.
-We expect Special Education students to meet all Individual Education Plan (IEP) goals each year.
+ALL struggling students will be afforded the opportunity to receive specific, focused, and individualized interventions to ensure they perform at grade level in all academic areas by the end of the school year.
+Further, we expect Special Education students to meet all Individual Education Plan (IEP) goals each year.
 We expect English Language Learners (ELL) to make at least a year’s growth in language acquisition and exit the ELL program in at most five years.
 We expect ELL students who exit the ELL program at the end of 7th grade to graduate from high school in four years.

 |Length of Term